How to Drive a Minibus Without a D1 Licence

 A theory and practical exam, along with medical and vision exams, are necessary for obtaining a full D1 licence.
 Should your driver's licence have been issued before January 1997, you can be eligible for D1 benefits.
 A D1 licence is a must in terms of operating a minibus, but some people still get confused and ask if can i drive a minibus without a D1 licence.

 This gives you the freedom to operate a minibus without having to meet the requirements of a regular driver's licence.
-A minibus is categorised as a type of vehicle that may accommodate eight to sixteen passengers.
+Eight and sixteen passengers can be carried by a minibus.

-It's not always clear who is legally allowed to operate a minibus and what kind of licence is required.
+To drive a minibus and sort of licence you need, It is not always decided.
 To help you be more knowledgeable and ready for minibus driving, we at GS Driver Training go over the legislation surrounding it.

 The Necessary Requirements to Drive a Minibus

-- Must be at least 21 years old and possess a driver's licence that has been valid for at least two years.
+• Your age should be at least 21 years old and your driving licence must be valid for at least two years.

-- The minibus must be operated by a non-profit organisation for social reasons.
+• The minibus should be tested by a non-profit trust for social or community benefits.

-In the UK, you need a PCV licence to drive a minibus with more than 16 seats professionally.
+You require a PCV licence to drive a minibus with more than 16 seats professionally in the UK.
 A PCV licence can be obtained in four steps:

 Theory Test